smos/baf/README.md

 - It uses PiFace for 8 relay outputs using the PHP PiFace toolkit from https://github.com/peec/raspberry-piface-api Follow the instruction there and install under the ~/baf/ directory.
 The previous php_spi needs to work though.
 Make sure that you build the vendor directory and composer.json in the ~/baf/ direcory.
+In the future I want to move this to the AB IO board as it's better suited for the purpose.

 - Add users to the groups.
 Add pi to the www-data group and www-data to the pi group, you can "sudo nano /etc/group"